Table of Contents

 ii.
 Curriculum Committee Oversight

 The Curriculum Committee has general oversight responsibilities to ensure that all approved co-curricular programs continue to conduct their programs in a manner consistent with the faculty’s policies and these rules.
-At least annually, the Committee should review the bylaws and practices of each approved program and consult with the program’s faculty advisor(s) to assure continued compliance.
+At least annually, the Committee should review the bylaws and practices of each approved program and consult with the program’s faculty advisor(s) to ensure continued compliance.

 iii.
 Fair Access